EPCCed/archer2-advanced-use-of-lammps/_episodes/05-replica-exchange.md

 ```
 dump        1 all atom 1000 polymer.${I}.lammpstrj

 ```

 The substitution `${I}` allows each replica to write its own trajectory.

 ```
 temper      1000000 100 $T 2 ${SEED} ${SEED}
 ```

 The `temper` command performs the parallel tempering run.
-This replaces the `run` command in normal lammps input scripts.
+This replaces the `run` command in normal LAMMPS input scripts.

 The arguments are:
   - Total number of timesteps to run for (1000000).
   - Frequency to attempt replica swaps (every 100 timesteps).
   - Temperature of this replica.
-  - Fix id of the thermostat (the langevin thermostat).
+  - Fix id of the thermostat (the Langevin thermostat).
   - Two random number seeds, one for choosing which replicas to swap, one for the Metropolis Monte Carlo acceptance step.

 ## Choosing the temperature scale

 We have provided an input file that has 10 temperatures spanning 300K to 1000K.
 These have been chosen to give approximately a 30% acceptance ratio for the swap attempts.
 As a general rule 30% is a suitable acceptance ratio.
 The number of replicas needed and the temperature spacing is a function of the degrees of freedom of the system.
 We have used a online calculator to generate the temperature scale.

 [http://virtualchemistry.org/remd-temperature-generator/](http://virtualchemistry.org/remd-temperature-generator)